dmnmsc/pwaclean/README.md

 - Detects all FirefoxPWA profiles on your system
 - Displays the name, size, and associated apps for each profile
 - Shows total potential space savings
-- Lets you interactively choose which profiles to clean
+- Lets you interactively select which profiles to clean
-- Deletes:
+- Deletes the following folders:
   - `cache2`
   - `startupCache`
   - `offlineCache` folders